some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-For Non-SOME/IP protocols a special Service-ID shall be used and further information shall be added using the configuration option:
+For Non-SOME/IP protocols a special Service ID shall be used and further information shall be added using the configuration option:

-* Service-ID shall be set to 0xFFFE (reserved)
+* Service ID shall be set to 0xFFFE (reserved)
-* Instance-ID shall be used as described for SOME/IP services and eventgroups.
+* Instance ID shall be used as described for SOME/IP services and eventgroups.
 * The Configuration Option shall be added and shall contain at least a entry with key "otherserv" and a configurable non-empty value that is determined by the OEM.

 .. feat_req:: 🎯